Best Car Loan Options for Self-Employed Australians

 Keeping your business and personal finances separate makes documentation cleaner and demonstrates professionalism.

-A 20–30% deposit materially reduces lender risk and improves your chances — especially for low-doc applications.
+A 20 to 30% deposit materially reduces lender risk and improves your chances, especially for low-doc applications.

 I know which lenders are sympathetic to self-employed profiles.
 Applying to the right lender first is far better than collecting rejections.